JasonSanford/denver-bike-routes/contributing.md

         "properties": {
-            "name": "Deer Creek Loop",  # required - The name of the route "description": "This ride includes a tough climb ...",  # required - A brief description of the route "distance": 72420,  # required - The distance of the route in meters (yes meters. stop whining, you can google it)
-            "difficulty": 8,  # optional - The difficulty of the route on a scale of 1 to 10, where 10 is the most difficult }
+            "name": "Deer Creek Loop",  # required - The name of the route "description": "This ride includes a tough climb ...",  # required - A brief description of the route "distance": 43.2,  # required - The distance of the route in miles (yes miles, since this is Denver focused) "difficulty": 8,  # optional - The difficulty of the route on a scale of 1 to 10, where 10 is the most difficult }
     }